rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/node-pools/azure/_index.md

   --scopes="/subscriptions/<subscription Id>"
 ```

-The creation of this service principal returns three pieces of identification information, *The application ID, also called the client ID*, *The client secret*, and *The tenant ID*.
+The creation of this service principal returns three pieces of identification information, *The application ID, also called the client ID*, and *The client secret*.
 This information will be used when you create a node template for Azure.

 # Creating an Azure Cluster